PGY1 Pharmacy Residency Program

 - Continuing Education (CE) presentation at local CSHP chapter CE event

-- Teaching Certificate Program through Touro University California to foster precepting, didactic teaching, and active learning skills
+- Teaching Certificate Program through UCSF to foster precepting, didactic teaching, and active learning skill

 - Protected project time each month